simoncblyth/opticks/notes/issues/leap_to_new_workflow_insitu_comparison.rst

 * NOTE THAT SIMTRACE IS PURE Geant4 SO IT WORKS FINE ON LAPTOP : NO NEED TO RUN ON WORKSTATION AND GRAB BACK

-TODO: rain line +Z 205  standalone check of NNVTMaskManager, first with default MAGIC 0.05 and then 0.1
+DONE : rain line +Z 205  standalone check of NNVTMaskManager, first with default MAGIC 0.05 and then 0.1
 ----------------------------------------------------------------------------------------------------------

 A/B standalone G4CXTest.sh needs to run on workstation (at least A does) so sync repos